 - Payment by Direct Debit: this means that the amount on your statement will be automatically withdrawn from your bank account or credit card around the 5th working day of the month.
 E.g. For an amount due on a statement dated 31.08.14, the direct debit will be processed by08.09.14.

 - Payment by Direct Deposit: this means that you can deposit the stated amount to our bank account at any Westpac Branch.
-For this process we will supply you with our BSB number, account number, name of bank account and a Direct Deposit
+For this process, we will supply you with our BSB number, account number, the name of the bank account and a Direct Deposit

 - Direct Deposit Identification number (DDIN): It is important that you use the DDIN in the description or reference of your payment (depending on your bank), as this will help us identify that the deposit is in relation to your account.